-- You can also use epoxy to improve the surface finishing of parts with the epoxy smoothing technique (apply an external layer to the part to remove 3D printing layer marks).
+- You can also use epoxy to improve the surface finishing with the epoxy smoothing technique (apply an external layer to the part to remove 3D printing layer marks).

 But you will have to endure the main disadvantage, which is that preparing, manipulating and applying epoxy is much more complicated and has to be done in a space that you don’t mind dirtying and well ventilated so as not to breathe the gases it gives off.

 A lot of epoxy resins are sold to smooth 3D printing parts and any of them will help you to glue your pieces: you will kill two birds with one stone.
-The most famous product I have tried is SmoothOn’s XTC-30 resin and there is the Spanish alternative of 3DSmooth.
-But for both gluing and smoothing, you will be able to use any epoxy resin with the proper consistency (which allows you to apply it with a brush to work the piece for 10-15 minutes).
+The most famous product I have tried is SmoothOn’s XTC-30 resin.
+For both gluing and smoothing, you will be able to use any epoxy resin with the proper consistency (which allows you to apply it with a brush to work the piece for 10-15 minutes).

 Using a hot-melt glue gun

 The hot-melt glue gun is an essential part of any workshop.
-It is suitable for making quick joints, covering gaps, gluing cardboard, insulating electronic components… In general it is not useful to get the most aesthetic bonds, but especially for prototypes and areas that are not seen, it usually takes us out of a predicament.
+It is suitable for making quick joints, covering gaps, gluing cardboard, insulating electronic components… You won’t get the prettiest bonds, but for prototypes and areas that are not seen, it’s the fastest choice.

 Glue PLA con acetone

 Glueing the PLA using acetone is an experimental technique that I discovered in the following video of Thomas Sanladerer, one of the most famous 3D printing youtubers.

 As you’re going to see, the initial intention of the video was to smooth the PLA pieces with acetone, but the result is not very satisfactory.
 However, the surfaces of the pieces soften enough to allow them to stick to each other.